IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

 The default **SFTP Server Listen Port** must be changed to the B2Bi service port configured in OpenShift.

-20. Switch back to the OpenShift web console browser window or tab and click the **Services** under the **Networking** in the left-hand menu bar.
+20. Switch back to the OpenShift web console browser window or tab and click **Services** under the **Networking** in the left-hand menu bar.

 ![](_attachments/OpenShiftRoutesPageToServices.png)